PreciousChicken/vim-groff-viewer/README.md

 -  A correct `xdg-open` setting does not always result in the chosen application opening the postscript file[^3].
 If this is the case, then use `groffviewer_default` to over-ride as above.

-[^3]: Testing using Neovim on a fresh install of Ubuntu 22.04 has consistently opened the file in Gedit, regardless of the `xdg-open` setting.
-The same issue was not observed in Vim.
+[^3]: Testing on a fresh install of Ubuntu 22.04 has consistently opened the file in Gedit, regardless of the `xdg-open` setting.

 -  The pdf-only document viewers [mupdf](https://mupdf.com/) and [apvlp](https://github.com/naihe2010/apvlv) do not work with the `-T pdf` option listed above.